werner291/oblot-sim/README.md

 New schedulers can be written by extending the `Scheduler` abstract class.

-- `GUI` which implements an optional graphical interface through which the simulation can be evaluated.
+- `nl.tue.oblotsim.GUI` which implements an optional graphical interface through which the simulation can be evaluated.
 It can be started by calling the static method `runGUI`, passing in a `Simulation` object to be visualized and interacted with.

 ## Simulation model